LIAS-CUHKSZ/Epipolar_evaluation/README.md

    ![image-20230702170914362](.assets/image-20230702170914362.png)

-6. If you want to continuously evaluate all datasets, we provide script files `evaluate.ps1` (for Windows) and `evaluate.sh` (for Linux/Unix).
+6. If you want to continuously evaluate all datasets, we provide script files `evaluate.sh` (for Linux/Unix).
 Running these scripts requires passing two parameters:

    ```sh
    # The format is <script-name> <img_windows_size> <parallel_task_num>